geocolumbus/prismjs-webjar-example/README.md

 ### Pros

 * Dead simple to use - one js and one css file, and easy markup.
-* Looks good
+* Looks good.
-* Current
+* Current.

 ### Cons

-* No webjar (css and js are custom built so we'll be including those)
+* No webjar (css and js are custom built so we'll be including those).
 * Have to escape left angle brackets inside the pre tags.